Respaired/OTA_TextAligner/README.md

 {}
 ---

-# What the hell is this?
+# What is this?

-a port of "One TTS Alignment To Rule Them All.
+a port of "One TTS Alignment To Rule Them All." it's untested. so may not work at all.